-Jen White is a journalist with CBC News in St. John's.
+Jen White is a reporter and producer with CBC News in St. John's.

 Latest from Jen White